← StrongholdSubstitution →

 James 4:7"Submit yourselves therefore to God.
 Resist the devil, and he will flee from you."

-1 Peter 5:6"Humble yourselves, therefore, under the mighty hand of God so that at the proper time he may exalt you."
+1 Peter 5:6"Humble yourselves, therefore, under the mighty hand of God so that at the proper time He may exalt you."

 Philippians 2:8"He humbled himself by becoming obedient to the point of death, even death on a cross."